setupmd/docs/guides/performance/optimisation.md

 #### Geyser
 To offload Geyser's performance impact on your Spigot/Proxy server, you can use Geyser Standalone.
 Worth it for servers that have a lot of bedrock players.

+#### DiscordSRV
+If you are fine with losing a few features, consider replacing DiscordSRV with Essentials Discord as it isn't as bloated.

+#### Auction House Plugins
+zAuctionHouse is recommended as it runs the smoothest while also having the most features.
+PlayerAuctions is an alright alternative if you want a free plugin, but it's performance is marginally inferior.

+#### Stacking Plugins
+RoseStacker is currently the only stacking plugin which I can recommend.
+It's performance impact is <0.1% on a server with 400 players.

+#### WorldGuard
+WorldGuard allows you to prevent it from listening to certain events in it's configuration file.
+Could prove useful for very specific servers, but not something the average server should tinker with.